 West Virginia is a awesome place to come smallmouth fishing!
 With our tons of streams holding big smallies, who could resist?

-The most popular definitely being the New River.
+The most popular definitely being New River bass fishing.
 People often have over 50 fish days and catching big smallies on top of that makes it even better!
 Also the Greenbrier River, Little Kanawha River, Kanawha River, Gauley River are some great river for smallies!

 We also have some great lakes for smallmouth fishing!
 Summersville Lake is the biggest lake in the State, and it’s a lake that’ll take your breath away every time you fish it because it’s so beautiful!
 It has some great smallmouth fishing.
 A another great smallmouth lake is Tygart Lake.!
 Both produce plenty of bites and some great size fish!